 The problems came down to a few things:

-Liberty HealthShare isn’t Paying My Bills
+Liberty HealthShare isn’t Paying My Medical Bills

 I have a flu shot from October 2018 (writing this in December 2019) that they never fixed or paid us for.
 We finally just paid the doctor’s office for it.
 I have called them maybe 6 times about it since February and have gotten the same story each time.